Arthurkhan/star-gazer-analysis/updateLog.md

    - Added autoLoadPages function to progressively load data without overwhelming the browser

 2. **Enhanced OverviewSection Component**
-   - Added "Load All Reviews" button directly in the Total Reviews card
+   - Added \"Load All Reviews\" button directly in the Total Reviews card
    - Shows loading percentage when partial data is displayed
    - Provides clear indication of how many reviews are loaded vs total available
    - Added loading states with spinner animation